 The maximum total loss from your account's highest equity point.
 Once your account drops by this percentage from peak equity, the account is closed.

 Industry standard is 10% maximum drawdown.
-Alpha Funded uses a 10% maximum drawdown with trailing calculation from the initial account balance (not peak equity), which is the most favorable calculation method.
+Alpha Trader Firm uses a 10% maximum drawdown with trailing calculation from the initial account balance (not peak equity), which is the most favorable calculation method.

 4. Minimum Trading Days